This is the Size Your Digital Album Cover Should Be

 Over the years, album cover art has become a thing that’s almost synonymous with an artist’s music.
 From cassette tapes to CDs and digital streaming services today, album cover art plays a significant role in the overall representation of an artist.
 Cases in example?
 The naked baby on Nirvana’s album cover art for “Nevermind” (1991) and the Beatles themselves crossing the street on their album cover art for “Abbey Road” (1969).

-With quality album cover art pretty much becoming an industry standard, many musicians outsource their album cover design to professional developers or agencies that can be listed on platforms such as Sortlist.com.
+With quality album cover art pretty much becoming an industry standard, many musicians outsource their album cover design to professional outsource website design or agencies.
 However, not everyone can afford this so we’re here to help you get started on creating your own album art!

 What size should my digital album art be?